How to Care for Newborn Umbilical Cord at Home

 Wrapping It Up

-Before long, the cord will be gone, the belly button will be healed, and you’ll be moving on to the next stage of baby care.
+Before long, the stump will be gone, the belly button will be healed, and you will be on to the next stage of baby care.
+Like so many newborn jobs, it feels big in the moment but passes faster than you think.

 Scroll to Top